United Kingdom

 Internal governance and control mechanisms are critical to ensuring RDARR implementation and continued compliance.
 The ECB specifically provides requirements regarding management oversight, roles and responsibilities, as well as requirements on appropriate training, knowledge and implementation experience.

 Insufficient strategic attention and direction at the executive and senior management level remains a serious concern for the ECB and has been highlighted as one of the key reasons for the poor state of RDARR compliance in Europe.
 It is imperative that members of senior management are deeply involved and, in certain cases, re-engaged with their bank’s RDARR progress.
-The Guide explicitly calls for management bodies to establish the bank’s view of what constitutes adherence to the BCBS 239 principles.
-This is a fundamental first step towards implementation and approval of the bank’s RDARR framework – responsibilities that also lie with senior management.
+The Guide explicitly calls for management bodies to establish the bank’s view of what constitutes adherence to the BCBS 239 principles, as well as to assign one or two members of the management body to exercise primary responsibility for implementing the firm’s data governance framework.
+This is a fundamental first step towards the implementation and approval of the bank’s RDARR framework.

 “Ultimately, there is a lack of strategic attention at executive and senior management level, resulting in insufficient support for, and visibility of, risk data aggregation projects, leading to unclear budgetary processes, ineffective leadership and/or weak project management practices.” - ECB, Report on the Thematic Review of Effective RDARR